 - A disappearance of a disease as a result of treatment.
 Complete remission means that all disease is gone.
 Partial remission means that the disease is significantly improved by treatment, but residual traces of the disease are still present.
 (Free Medical Dictionary)

 - Natural or spontaneous remission of rheumatoid arthritis is rare.
 Clinical remission is used to refer to when signs and symptoms have lessened due to medications.(Arthritis Answers)

 According to some definitions, I am in remission.
 My symptoms have dramatically lessened.
 Complete remission is my holy grail, but even if I achieve that, it's not the same as a cure.
-Mickey from Autoimmune Paleo doesn't like to use the word remission, because she thinks it implies a freedom that's doesn't reflect reality.
+Mickey from Autoimmune Wellness doesn't like to use the word remission, because she thinks it implies a freedom that's doesn't reflect reality.
 The minute we eat foods we shouldn't, or let stress get out of control, symptoms return.
 When it comes to autoimmune disease, healing is a lifestyle, not a “fix.”
 Whitney from Nutrisclerosis talks about the flipside of this truth: as long as we live a healing lifestyle, remission doesn't need to be temporary at all – it can last a lifetime.

 What About the Law of Attraction?